AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 2. Form 64C & 64D

-• Form 64D: Filed by the AIF with the tax department.
+• Form 64D: Filed by the AIF with the tax department; generally due by 15 June of the following financial year.

 3. Filing ITR in India

-• Even with TDS deducted, most NRIs must file an ITR in India if they have taxable income here.
+• Even with TDS deducted, you may need to file an ITR in India if you have taxable income here.

 4. Repatriation Compliance